-Stocks Are Showing Mixed Signals Ahead of Yellen's Speech
+Treasury Bonds Continue Their Worrying Rally

 Conclusion

-While stocks refuse to move from their perch just beneath recent record highs, there remains plenty of action in fixed income as Treasury bonds continue to rally to the upside.
+While stocks refuse to move from their perch just beneath recent record highs, there remains plenty of action in fixed income as Treasury bonds continue to rally.
 The iShares 20+ Year Treasury Bond (NASDAQ:TLT) has now fully reversed its post-election decline as long-term yields decline.
 This is a big vote of no confidence in the health of the economy and the wisdom of the Federal Reserve’s policy tightening pace.

 Focus intensified on the Fed’s increasing focus on financial stability and extended stock market valuations as a possible motivator for the monetary tightening despite uneven economic data.
 Over the weekend, New York Fed President Bill Dudley noted that financial conditions (including stock prices) have actually eased since the Fed began raising interest rates in December 2015, which is the opposite of what they want.